SayHelloGmbH/Advanced-WPPerformance/README.txt

 By default this plugin provides a textarea where you can put your critical CSS.
 Read more about [Conditional critical CSS](https://github.com/nico-martin/Advanced-WPPerformance#conditonal-critical-css)

+== Screenshots ==

+1. Test Critical CSS right from the Admin bar.
+2. Super easy to configure
+3. Powerfull to extend

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory or install it from the plugin directory